 Additional awards may be given at the discretion of the teacher and approved by the Principal.
+Earning awards should be a goal of every student.
+Not all students earn awards but should be supportive of their peers that do.
 The Principal reserves the right to amend awards.

-Birthday Observances
+Birthday Observances: